 Northwestern Acceptance Rate

-What can you take from this information?
-Well, that admission to Northwestern is more competitive than ever, meaning that you’re going to have to be a really well-rounded and impressive candidate if you want to call yourself a Wildcat!
+What can you take form this information?
+Well, that even with slightly rising acceptance rates, you’re going to have to be a really well-rounded and impressive candidate if you want to call yourself a Wildcat!
 Check out the following advice from Transizion expert Ashley C. on how to make yourself shine in a pile of impressive applications:

 What is the fit factor, you might ask?
 At Northwestern, the admissions team defines it as ‘a story you tell us about how you see yourself thriving on campus.’
 They want to know how you envision yourself learning from, plugging into, and contributing to the school community.